 Public speaking.
 There, I’ve said it.

-Now come on out from that stack of books you’ve just taken cover behind (yes, I can recognise you hiding there, in spite of that false-moustache disguise 😉 ).
+Now come on out from behind that stack of books.
 I feel your fear.
 I really do.
 But you CAN do it, and it will be WORTH IT!

 So, why would a writer need to learn public speaking?
 I mean, don’t writers sit on their own in a room all day and, well, write?